 Victor wants to be the best fencer in the world.
+She also knows it's her only chance of getting a scholarship into an Ivy League university.
 She needs to beat her club-mate Mira, the reigning champion, and her own fears of failure first.
 A 'coming of age' film about obsession, love, rivalry and winning.

 To Hell with Mbeke

 An original comedy from LILYHAMMER director Ole Endresen.
 After sponsoring an African child for 20 years, a middle class liberal London family have their life turned upside down when Mbeke turns up on their doorstep unannounced, wanting to live with them forever.
 They know they can’t turn him away, but he can’t possibly stay.

 'Untitled' Berlin Project

 While in Berlin earning her PhD in Particle Physics Sophie falls in love with August, a Berliner and ambitious artist.
 For a while, their relationship nears perfection.
 But as Sophie's doctorate ends, their struggle to achieve success causes them to split apart.
 Months later, encouraged by her father, Sophie returns to repair what she had foolishly broken and left behind, only to find that a damaged past is not easily forgotten.
 Written by Johanna Factor.
 Producer, Andy Brunskill.

 Big Man is a provocative black comedy set in 1780 about, Joe, a traveling showman, who buys an African giant from a slaver on Merseyside to exhibit as a freak at Bartholomew Fair.

 As they travel to the fair together, they get to know each other.
 Joe must prove to his wife that he has not wasted their money and make a success of showing his new exhibit.
 But the giant is shy and forgetful and adept at escape.